gregcope/shippingForecastSkill/README.md

 * If another request hits the same Lambda container within 5mins, a cached response will be returned
 * After 1st invocation, execution time is around 70ms (if a cache hit)

+##Bugs
+* Had a forecast which had "East Wight" and "West Wight" in two different areas.
+Added code to split these, but I think the forecast might be repeated as it matche twice.
+See '''done''' variable.
+Forecast went before I could repeat.
+Need to build a test case.
+Moo.

 ##TODO
 * Give synopsis
 * Give a forecast, at sessionStart